#{ServerName}

 Advice

 Here at Canine Cottages, we take care of everything you need for your holiday, helping you to find the perfect place to stay in the UK with your four-legged friend.
-But there are a number of things you need to remember to ensure your canine companion enjoys his stay just as much as you do.
-We’ve created a handy checklist so all bases are covered, and you can all enjoy having an absolute ball at one of our dog-friendly properties.
+But there are a number of things you need to remember to ensure your canine companion enjoys their break just as much as you do.

-What to pack for your dog friendly break:
+What to pack for your dog-friendly break

 Canine holiday FAQs